KotsiosDimis/Android-App-Project-1642/README.md

 Android Bookstore Application
-This project involves the creation of a mobile application using Android Studio, focusing on bookstore functionalities.
-The application will include user interface development, local database integration, and remote database connectivity.

-Features
+This project is an Android Studio application designed to provide a comprehensive bookstore management experience.
+It incorporates functionalities for managing local book inventories, tracking sales data, and delivering an intuitive user interface.

+Features:

-Local Database
+Local Database Management:
-Utilizes Room API for managing the local database.
+Utilizes the Room API for efficient local data storage.
-The database consists of a simple schema with three tables, managing information related to book titles available in each bookstore branch.
-Implements functionalities for data manipulation (insertion, modification, deletion) through a user-friendly interface using Room API.
+Maintains a concise database schema with three tables:
+Book Titles
+Branch Information
+(Optional) Additional tables to suit your specific needs (e.g., Categories, Authors) Offers user-friendly interfaces for data manipulation (CRUD operations: Create, Read, Update, Delete) using the Room API.
-Remote Database
+Remote Database Integration:
-Supports a remote Firestore database.
-Firestore stores sales records for each branch targeting specific customers.
+Leverages a Firestore database to seamlessly store and manage sales records across branches and for individual customers.
-Implements functionalities for data manipulation (insertion, modification, deletion) through a user-friendly interface.
+Provides user-friendly interfaces for sales data manipulation (CRUD operations) through the Firestore API.
-User Interface
-Incorporates a menu, preferably a Drawer menu, for better organization of all application functionalities.
-Implements at least three queries (totaling at least six queries) of different structures, using different operators for each database, through a user-friendly interface.
-Supports automatic orientation change (portrait/landscape) with content adaptation for each orientation.
+User-Centric Interface:
+Employs a well-organized Drawer menu for streamlined navigation within the application.
+Implements at least three queries (six total) with diverse structures and operators catered to both local and remote databases.
+These queries enable efficient data retrieval and manipulation based on user requirements.
+Adapts automatically to portrait and landscape orientations, ensuring optimal content display on all devices.
-Utilizes notifications for appropriate user updates.
+Utilizes timely notifications to keep users informed of essential updates.
-Note
-Programming language: Java or Kotlin.
-UI implementation can be done programmatically or using Android Studio UI editor.
+Technical Stack:

+Development Platform: Android Studio
+Programming Language: Kotlin
+Local Database: Room API
+Remote Database: Firestore
+Contribution and Customization:

-Feel free to contribute and customize the UI as per your preferences and requirements.
+We welcome contributions to this project!
+Feel free to tailor the UI to your specific tastes and requirements, leveraging either programmatic UI creation or Android Studio's UI editor.

-Technologies Used
-Android Studio
-Java/Kotlin
-Room API
-Firestore
-Contributors
-[Your Name]
-[Contributor 1]
-[Contributor 2]
-License
+License:

-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+This project is licensed under the [License Name] License.
+For full details, please refer to the LICENSE.md file.

+Contributor:

+KotsiosDimis